mkner/robo-time/docs/timestamps.rst

 .. function:: getTimestampFp()

-   returns current timestamp for the particular clock type as floating point number this is necessarily epoch dependent since the current time is always an offset from the beginning of the particular epoch for a given timesystem
+   Returns current timestamp for the particular clock type as floating point number.
+The actual date and time for the clock is necessarily epoch dependent since the returned value is an offset from the beginning of the particular epoch for a given timesystem.

   :param: None
   :return: timestamp as floating point value